Grievance Policy and Procedure

 - Where a grievance arises as a result of a University decision, the University will, where possible, refrain from the activity during the period taken up by discussion under these procedures which will be completed within 21 days where practicable.
 Additionally, the status quo of the Employee concerned will, where possible, remain unchanged in all other aspects.

-- Where the Employee or their Nominated Representative, and the Executive Director, Human Resources agree, the time-limits set out in these provisions may be extended and/or the grievance process may begin at the Second Level of these procedures.
+- Where the Employee or their Nominated Representative, and the Director (Human Resources) agree, the time-limits set out in these provisions may be extended and/or the grievance process may begin at the second level of these procedures.

 - Where two or more Employees believe they have an identical or common problem, they may take action together and the matter will be dealt with as a single grievance.

-- A matter raised within these procedures may be withdrawn by the Employee or their Nominated Representative, at any stage during these procedures by notice in writing, to the Executive Director, Human Resources.
+- A matter raised within these procedures may be withdrawn by the Employee or their Nominated Representative, at any stage during these procedures by notice in writing, to the Director (Human Resources).

 - Offers of compromise as well as agreements reached during these grievance procedures will not constitute precedents in regard to similar grievances, and are without prejudice to positions taken in similar circumstances or more general issues.

-In some circumstances a complaint under this policy may also be regarded as a matter that requires attention under the Public Interest Disclosure Policy and Procedure.
+In some circumstances a complaint under this policy and procedure may also be regarded as a matter that requires attention under the Public Interest Disclosure Policy and Procedure.

 With the exception of complaints that are made in accordance with the University's Public Interest Disclosure Policy and Procedure, the University will not normally investigate anonymous complaints unless the issues raised within the complaint are of a serious nature and sufficient information is provided.